cbmr-data/cbmr-data.github.io/esrum/_sources/overview.rst.txt

 Users connect to the "head" node, from which jobs can be submitted to the individual compute nodes using the Slurm_ Workload Manager for running tasks.
-An :ref:`p_service_rstudio` web server and a :ref:`p_usage_shiny` server, both managed by KU-IT, are also available.
+An :ref:`p_service_rstudio` web server and a :ref:`p_usage_shiny` server, both managed by UCPH-IT, are also available.

 **********
  Software